Stationary scattering theory on mainifolds, I: Radiation condition

 The third estimate is also clear by Condition~\ref{cond:12.6.2.21.13bbb}.
 Since we can write

 it is clear that this quantity satisfies the assertion by Condition~\ref{cond:12.6.2.21.13bbb}.
 The last bound is also clear. \end{proof}

-To simplify a commutator computation in Lemma~\ref{lem:14.10.22.18.8ff} we decompose $H-z$ into the radial and non-radial directions like \eqref{eq:15091010}. \begin{lemma} Let $I\subseteq \mathcal I$ be any relatively compact open subset.
+To simplify a commutator computation in Lemma~\ref{lem:14.10.22.18.8ff} we decompose $H-z$ into a sum of radial and spherical components like \eqref{eq:15091010}. \begin{lemma} Let $I\subseteq \mathcal I$ be a compact interval.
 Then there exist a complex-valued function $q_3$ and a constant $C>0$ such that uniformly in $z\in I\cup I_+$, as quadratic forms on $\mathcal H^1$,

 \end{lemma} \begin{proof} Using the expression \eqref{eq:15091010} we can write

 Hence the desired identity is obtained by setting

 and applying Lemma~\ref{lem:13.9.2.7.18}. \end{proof} \begin{remark} The decay rate of $q_3$ depends very much on how accurately we can construct an approximate solution to the radial Riccati equation \eqref{eq:15.3.11.19.35}.
 We note that the change of variable $a=\pm (p^rb)/b$ reduces the equation \eqref{eq:15.3.11.19.35} to the second-order linear differential equation